talsec/Free-RASP-Flutter/README.md

 String base64Hash = hashConverter.fromSha256toBase64(sha256HashHex);
 ```

-We strongly recommend providing **result value** of this tool as expectedSigningCertificateHash.
+We strongly recommend using **result value** of this tool in expectedSigningCertificateHashes.

-**Do not use this tool directly** in `expectedSigningCertificateHash` to get value.
+**Do not use this tool directly** in `expectedSigningCertificateHashes` to get value.

 If you are not sure how to get your hash certificate, you can check out the guide on our [Github wiki](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app).